beee33/weatherCLI/README.md

 Human readable worded weather from NOAA's API (example: Partly cloudy, with a low around 32.
 West wind 5 to 14 mph):
 - Both day and night are unique
-- Up too 1 week forecast
+- Up to one week forecast

 Graphs: